Panasonic G2 Comparison Review

 The Panasonic Lumix DMC-G2 is a mirrorless interchangeable lens camera that was announced in March 2010 and is equipped with a Four Thirds sensor.
 It offers a resolution of 12 megapixel.

-The Panasonic G2 has a Camera Elo of 1519.
+Is the Panasonic G2 a good camera?
+The G2 has a Camera Elo of 1515.
 This rating puts the G2 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the G2 also ranks below average. – Well, the Panasonic G2 is more than 9 years old, and there have been many other good digital cameras released since 2010.

 |Mirrorless system camera|

 |12 MP, Four Thirds Sensor|

 |3.0" LCD, 460k dots|

 |360 shots per battery charge|

 |124 x 84 x 74 mm, 428 g|